 - Luke-warm baths – hot water can dry the skin.
 Let your child play and soak in the bath.
 Do not let him soak in soapy water.
 It used to be felt that frequent bathing made eczema worse.
 Now we know that luke-warm baths allow water to soak into the skin.

 - Towel off gently by patting the skin.
 Do not rub dry.

 - Do not use plain soap – soap dries the skin, even liquid baby soap.

 - Use a moisturizing soap with no perfume – unscented Dove works very well.
 Cetaphil is a cleanser that is also soap-free and good for eczema.

 - Daily moisturizing lotion – this is very important.
-2 to 4 times a day apply a moisturizing lotion or cream to the whole body, especially the affected areas.
+Two to four times a day, apply a moisturizing lotion or cream to the whole body, especially the affected areas.
 Some good brands include Aquaphor, Eucerin, or Keri lotion.
 One good time to apply this is right after the bath – it locks in the moisture.